tosifchoudhary/CSS-dropdown_menu/README.md

 - **HTML (`index.html`)**: Defines the structure of the dropdown menu.
 - **CSS (`style.css`)**: Provides the styling for the menu and dropdown.
+-
+# Feel free to fork and contribute to improve this project! 😊